Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Two of our officers explain why they made the move to Lincolnshire.
+Detective Sergeant Gemma Smith explains why she made the move to Lincolnshire.

 My main reason for transferring to Lincolnshire police was career progression, wanting to get promoted through to Sergeant rank, which at that time wasn't available to me in Nottinghamshire Police.